jahanalem/LinkedIn2GitHub/0054_LiliShop-Security-02-MFA.md

     user, _userManager.Options.Tokens.AuthenticatorTokenProvider, normalizedCode);
 ```

-Internally, this does exactly the "twins" calculation from Section 4:
+Internally, `VerifyTwoFactorTokenAsync` performs the same TOTP calculation described in Section 4:

-1. Looks up the user's own secret from `AspNetUserTokens`.
+1. It retrieves the user's secret key from `AspNetUserTokens`.
+This is the same secret that was shared with the user's authenticator app during MFA setup.

-2. Reads the server's current time.
+2. It reads the current server time.
+TOTP codes are not stored anywhere; they are calculated dynamically from the secret key and the current time.

-3. Recalculates what the correct 6-digit code should be right now (checking the previous/next slice too, for clock drift).
+3. It calculates the expected 6-digit code.
+Because a user's phone clock and the server clock may differ slightly (for example, the phone clock may be a few seconds ahead or behind), Identity also accepts codes from the immediately previous or next time period.
+This small tolerance prevents valid users from being rejected because of minor clock differences.

-4. Compares its own answer to `normalizedCode`.
+4. It compares the calculated code with the code entered by the user (`normalizedCode`).

-5. Returns `true` if they match. **It never contacts the phone.** The phone and the server never communicate with each other at all — each independently runs the same calculation using the shared secret and the current time.
+5. It returns `true` if the codes match.
+The server never contacts the user's phone and the phone never sends the code to the server.
+Both sides independently calculate the same code using the shared secret and the current time.
+If the calculations produce the same result, the code is considered valid.

-If this check fails, the code falls back to `RedeemTwoFactorRecoveryCodeAsync` (the full mechanics are covered in Section 5.4).
-Worth knowing right here too: a successful redemption immediately consumes that recovery code, removing it from the account's valid list so it can never be used a second time.
+If this check fails, the code gives the user one last chance to authenticate by accepting a recovery code instead (using `RedeemTwoFactorRecoveryCodeAsync`; the full mechanics are covered in Section 5.4).
+A valid recovery code is treated as an alternative second factor, allowing login to continue.
+However, it is immediately consumed and permanently removed from the account, ensuring that each recovery code can be used only once.

 **A small thoughtful touch — `NormalizeCode`:**